-Discover the rich history and heritage of Dumfries & Galloway on this 96 mile long driving route that traces the footsteps of Robert Burns and stops by the romantic Gretna Green
+Discover the rich history and heritage of Dumfries & Galloway and Ayrshire & Arran on this 96 mile long driving route that traces the footsteps of Robert Burns and stops by the romantic Gretna Green

-This scenic and relaxing drive takes you off the beaten track which takes in rugged mountains and moorland, gently undulating farmland and a spectacular coastline.
+This scenic and relaxing drive takes you off the beaten track through rugged mountains and moorland, gently undulating farmland and a spectacular coastline.
 Stretching from Gretna to Ayr, it leads through the Galloway Forest Park and the historically important Doon Valley.
-Take the time to stop en route fascinating attractions along the way such as the Old Blacksmith’s Shop at Gretna Green where forbidden marriages took place, before continuing onwards to Dumfries, home of the award-winning Robert Burns Centre and Bridge House Museum.
+Take the time to stop en route exploring attractions along the way such as the Gretna Green Famous Blacksmiths Shop where forbidden marriages took place, before continuing onwards to Dumfries, home of the award-winning Robert Burns Centre and Bridge House Museum.

 Travel during the summer months and the warming influence of the Gulf Stream will ensure that the gardens and nurseries found along the route will be especially lush.
 One of the most impressive of these is Threave Gardens near Castle Douglas which is renowned for its dazzling springtime displays of daffodils.
-Stop by Bridge End and Deanston nurseries, and you can pick up seed of plants and flowers native to the region to grow in your garden at home.
-From here you can venture through the expansive countryside of the Galloway Forest Park and visit Carsphain Heritage Centre before entering, Ayrshire’s Doon Valley, a major industrial hub in its day.
+Stop by Bridge End and Deanston nurseries, and you can pick up seeds of plants and flowers native to the region to grow in your garden at home.